Medical laboratory: Departments

 Layouts of clinical laboratories in health institutions vary greatly from one facility to another.
 For instance, some health facilities have a single laboratory for the microbiology section, while others have a separate lab for each specialty area.

+The testing in the laboratory is traditionally categorized by the clinical purpose of the test, which determines how the test should be used throughout the spectrum of diagnosis and care.
+There are four major categories namely screening tests, diagnostic tests, monitoring tests and follow-up tests.

+Screening tests are offered to the asymptomatic people to reveal possible diseases.
+On the contrary, diagnostic tests are used to prove or disapprove certain conditions.
+To follow the course of the disease or the reaction to treatment, monitoring tests are presented.
+Lastly, there are tests during the follow-up to determine the results following treatment.

 The following is an example of a typical breakdown of the responsibilities of each area: